fonsp/printi-docs/README.md

 🚨 What does a **flashing red LED** mean?

 > You ran out of paper!
-Switch off your printi, lift the lid, and put in a new 58mm thermal paper roll (from an office supply store).
+Switch off your printi, lift the lid, and put in a new thermal paper roll: **width: 57mm, diameter: ≤60mm**.
+(They are sold at office supply stores.)
 Voilà!

 My printi only prints blank paper!